 a legacy of refreshed and strengthened cross-border cooperation and partnership working between England, Scotland and Wales on relevant forestry matters.

 Key to achieving the Governments wider ambitions for forestry is the completion of devolution.
-The three principal activites required to do this are:
+The three principal activities required to do this are:

 - the introduction of the Forestry and Land Management (Scotland) Bill